 Displaced Moving Average (DMA) is a Simple Moving Average that is adjusted forward or back in time to get a better forecast trend.
 DMA can be positive or negative.
 Positive displaced average means all the averages are shifted forward in time, Similarly, negative displacement indicates all the average values are shifted back in time.
 This moving average technique is widely used in stock market/bank and weather data analysis.
 Besides DMAs are useful in case of trend following purposes, compared to SMAs.

-Calculate Simple Moving Average Using Formula in Excel
+Displaced Moving Average Using Formula in Excel: with Easy Steps

-Earlier in this article, we have mentioned before finding Displaced Moving Average we have to calculate SMA using an excel formula.
+Earlier in this article, we mentioned before finding the Displaced Moving Average we have to calculate SMA using an Excel formula.

 Step-1: Dataset Introduction